Rupam-1/AWS-Project1---Visualize-data-with-QuickSight/README.md

 🔗 Connect our dataset (in the S3 bucket) to Amazon QuickSight.

 📊 Create a variety graphs, charts and analysis using QuickSight.

+        1. Visualise a catalogue of TV/movies by release year, list category and added date.

+        2. Experiment with different visualisation styles - for example, donut, table or bar graphs.

 🏆 Publish a dashboard full of insights into our dataset!